tsnl/pdm/README.md

    - In due time, LLVM (and Clang) will be built and linked from source, so no CMake configuration should be required to compile a 'sensible default build' on desktop.
 2. Use 'CMake' to build the project, `cmake --build .`

+## Project Horizon

+1. Implementing a standard library (modelled off of Rust and C++), with
+   1. Optional, selective reference counting GC (`shared_ptr` or `Rc`/`Arc`)
+   2. Language-wide support for hashing (standardized but flexible `Hashable` typeclass)
+   3. Collections for different scales, like `SlotMap<K,V>` or `Deque<T>` to organize chunks of contiguous, stable memory, but also `Vec<T>` for smaller/throwaway computation
+   4. Excellent UTF-8 and UTF-32 support (as well as natural interop between characters in either set)
+   5. IPC batteries included (files, sockets, )
+2. Implementing an LSP server for PDM (so VSCode integration is first class)
+3. Implementing a WebGPU (proposal, likely Obsidian) wrapper (in WebGL and OpenGL/Vulkan)

 ## Contact Me